Fred Lorenzen: Lorenzen's winning streak (1962–1967)

 In 1962, Lorenzen won the Atlanta 500 and a race at Augusta Speedway.
-The 1962 Ford was troubled at the start of the season by inferior aerodynamics, a serious problem that was rectified with a more streamlined roof halfway into the season.
+The 1962 Ford was troubled at the start of the season by inferior aerodynamics.
+Ford introduced a Starlift option for the convertible that rectified this issue.
+The Atlanta 500 was the only race it was used.
+NASCAR banned it since it didn't completely cover and was obviously only for a racing advantage.

 In 1963, Lorenzen soared to the top and became the top money-winner and the first to break the $100,000 barrier in one season.
 In that amazing year, Lorenzen won: the Atlanta 500, the World 600; the Volunteer 500, the Western North Carolina 500; the Mountaineer 300 and the Old Dominion 500 bringing his total winnings to $122,000.